Cold Engine

 Flying hazard is turbulence, winds, and clear icing near cold fronts.

-The speed of the front movement directly related to wind velocity and extent of turbulence.
+The speed of the front movement directly related to wind velocity and

 Winter warm fronts have terrible flying weather including freezing rain